-Interestingly, a few western travelers who have mentioned visiting Gaitor during their travel in the 18th and 19th centuries.
-One such travel account can be found in “Handbook of the Punjab, western Rajputana, Kashmir, and upper Sindh”, John Murray published in London, 1883 AD.
+Interestingly, a few western travelers have mentioned visiting Gaitor during their travel in the 18th and 19th centuries.
+One such travel account can be found in “Handbook of the Punjab, western Rajputana, Kashmir, and upper Sindh”, John Murray published in London, in 1883 AD.
 This book was authored by Edward B. Eastwick and intended to be a travel guide for western travelers (especially British).
-In a way, it is one of the early travel guides on India especially Jaipur.
+In a way, it is one of the early travel guides in India, especially in Jaipur.

 “The next visit will be to the chhatris or cenotaphs of the Maharajas at Gethur.
 This on N.E. of the city wall.
 The traveler will drive to near the wall of the old city Brahmpur, and then ride on an elephant to the gate of Gethur, but then he will have to dismount and walk about 100 yds.
 The Chhatris are in well-planted gardens, the trees of which are full of solemn-looking grey-headed monkeys, and tigers are sometimes seen on the hill above.
 This is not far off a paved road that leads to Nahargarh….”

 Early Jaipur travelogues mentioning Royal Gaitor as a place to visit in Jaipur is not surprising.
 Royal Gaitor is one of the most magnificent specimens of Jaipur architecture.
 I have been to Gaitor on a previous occasion, three years ago.
 You can find it in this blog Royal Gaitor | The Rajput Architectural Opulence!